yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/full-checkout-sdk/full-sdk-v12.md

 ## What's new in v1.2.0

+* Support for an [optional `options` parameter](doc:full-sdk-v12-optional-initialization-options-parameter) in `Yuno.initialize`, giving you more control over SDK behavior.
+This addition is intended for teams with advanced use cases or custom session and tracking requirements.
-Starting from version 1.2.0, the `continuePayment` method now accepts additional properties that were previously only available in `startCheckout`.
+* Starting from version 1.2.0, the `continuePayment` method now accepts additional properties that were previously only available in `startCheckout`.
 This allows you to override specific configurations when continuing a payment.

 ### Enhanced `continuePayment` method